legobt/ethjs-unit/docs/developer-guide.md

 ## Changelog

 All relevant changes are notated in the `CHANGELOG.md` file, moniter this file for changes to this repository.

-## Travis-ci and Coveralls Practice

-Across all `ethjs-` repos, we enforce mandatory travis-ci and coveralls testing.
-We never `commit to master`.
-As a general policy, Coveralls.io results must always be above 95% for any `ethjs-` PR or commit.
-We want to ensure complete coverage across the board.

 ## Contributing